 Group Health Insurance.
 The System began administering the group health insurance plan in 1971.
-There are 27,094 active and retired contracts under this plan as of June 30, 2018.
-Total covered lives, including spouses and dependents, are 63,142.
-As of June 30, 2018 there were 149 political subdivisions participating in the group health program.
-The health insurance premiums paid to Sanford Health Plan for the fiscal year ended June 30, 2018 totaled \$330.0 million.
+There are 25,932 active and retired contracts under this plan as of June 30, 2019.
+Total covered lives, including spouses and dependents, are 60,240.
+As of June 30, 2019 there were 143 political subdivisions participating in the group health program.
+The health insurance premiums paid to Sanford Health Plan for the fiscal year ended June 30, 2019 totaled \$312.6 million.
 This last year, the System continued its efforts to reduce the trend in health care costs by promoting wellness through on-line programs and supporting health club memberships and providing on-site wellness programs and premium discounts to employers that have on-site wellness programs.
-In addition, the System continued targeted programs that include smoking cessation.
-Health Pregnancy and diabetes management based on the Ashville Model.
-New initiatives include a Diabetes Prevention Program and opioid management program.
+In addition, the System continued targeted programs that include smoking cessation, Health Pregnancy and diabetes management based on the Ashville Model.
+New initiatives include a Diabetes Prevention Program and opioid management program as well as a value based care arrangement coordinated with Sanford Health Plan.

-Another component of this plan, which is being reported in compliance with GASB Statement provides health care coverage to eligible retirees who are not yet eligible for Medicare.
+Another component of this plan, which is being reported in compliance with GASB Statement 43, provides health care coverage to eligible retirees who are not yet eligible for Medicare.
 The premiums for this group are not age-rated and do not cover the costs of the coverage; therefore, the costs of this group are being subsidized through the active group rates.
 There are 138 retirees currently receiving the subsidized premium.

 Group Life Insurance.
 The System began administering the group life insurance plan in 1971.
-There are 18,237 active and 3,209 retired employees covered under the basic life insurance plan.
+There are 17,966 active and 3,283 retired employees covered under the basic life insurance plan.
 Active employees have the option of purchasing additional life insurance under the employee supplemental, dependent supplemental, and spouse supplemental provisions of the plan.
-The life insurance premiums paid to Voya for the fiscal year ended June 30, 2018 totaled \$3.4 million.
-As of fiscal year end, there is \$1.771 billion of life insurance in force for all participants covered by this plan.
+The life insurance premiums paid to Voya for the fiscal year ended June 30, 2019 totaled \$3.6 million.
+As of fiscal year end, there is \$1.791 billion of life insurance in force for all participants covered by this plan.

 Voluntary Insurance Products.
 The 1995 North Dakota Legislature authorized the System to offer voluntary insurance products, specifically dental, vision and long term care insurance.
-On January 1, 1997, the System began offering a dental plan and long term care plan and on January 1, 2003, a vision plan was offered.
-There are 10,536 participants in the dental plan, 11,252 participants in the vision plan and 175 participants in the long term care plan.
+On January 1, 1997, the System began offering a dental plan and long term care plan, and on January 1, 2003, a vision plan was offered.
+There are 11,058 participants in the dental plan and 11,669 participants in the vision plan.
+NDPERS' administration of the long term care plan was discontinued as of January 1, 2019.

 Employee Assistance Program.
 The 1997 North Dakota Legislature authorized the System to administer an employer-sponsored Employee Assistance Program (EAP) for all state employees, effective August 1, 1997.
 The System has contracted with four EAP vendors to provide services to employees and their families.
 The System collects the monthly premiums from the employers and remits them to the appropriate vendor.
-Approximately 15,020 state employees are covered under this program.
+Approximately 14,668 state employees are covered under this program.